 SIMMUN study

 Individuals tested for SARS-CoV-2 via PCR at the University Hospital of Innsbruck and patients of the University Clinic for Psychiatry I and II (Innsbruck, Austria) undergoing routine SARS-CoV-2 PCR were invited to participate.
 The study was conducted between June 2020 and May 2021.
 The inclusion criteria were age of 18 - 70 years, proficiency in German, residence in the study region (Tyrol, Austria), and a SARS-CoV-2 PCR test conducted at the study site.
 The exclusion criteria were active SARS-CoV-2 infection (< 14 days after diagnosis), pregnancy, active malignancy, organ transplantation, surgery in the past 3 months, inflammatory illness and oral corticosteroid treatment.
-The analysis inclusion criterion was the complete study variable dataset (Figure 1, Supplementary Table S1).
+Only individuals with complete data sets were included in the analysis (Figure 1, Supplementary Table S1).
 Significant differences between the analyzed and excluded participants are listed in Supplementary Table S2.

 INCOV study

 Proteome and metabolome data and clinical information for the INCOV cohort were extracted from supplementary tables accompanying the report by Su and colleagues (41).
-In the current analysis, samples obtained for individuals with the complete age information and complete study variable dataset (Figure 1, Table 2, Supplementary Table S3).
+Only complete data sets were included in the current analysis, (Figure 1, Table 2, Supplementary Table S3).

 Procedures